- Marketing Manager

 What is the job outlook for Marketing Manager?

 Marketing managers are at the frontline of trade, technology and design.
 Achievement in this field requires innovation, creative ideas and resourcefulness.
 In an evolving, fast-paced world, marketing managers need to be detail-oriented and time-driven, and in various setups.
 The job market for those who are in the marketing industry is highly competitive, and a bachelor's degree could have been appropriate to enter the profession as freshers.
 However, employers are searching for Masters or MBA candidates.
 A Master's degree is required in some fields, such as a market research analyst.

 The U.S. Bureau of Labor Statistics (BLS) claims that from 2014 to 2024, the job growth of marketing managers will increase faster than the overall average for all professions.
 Job growth may occur as businesses seek to distinguish their products and services in a market that is increasingly competitive, resulting in demand for skilled marketing managers.
-Job growth can vary; however, depending on the marketing field one wants to specialise in, the location and the business.
+Job growth can vary; however, depending on the marketing field one wants to specialise in, the location and the business and also on marketing manager qualifications and skills.
 Competition for these coveted positions will be high.
 Also, the salaries and reputation associated with a marketing manager job will increase.
-Candidates with higher qualifications and experience will have the best career prospects.
+Marketing manager qualifications and skills will have the best career prospects.

 Frequently Asked Questions for Marketing Manager

 Yes, definitely, a career in marketing is good.
 Your marketing experience will depend largely on the company and its role.
 But whatever marketing position you are actually pursuing, you can expect your job to give you a flexible work shift, a decent work-life balance, decent wages and plenty of innovative opportunities.